cssallg001/sallg001_cs418_course_project/README.md

 * The website should have a homepage for each user, where they can view their profiles, change passwords, and update information.
 Email cannot not be changed.
 * Users should be able to change their passwords after they login.
 * Users should be able to reset their passwords if they forget it.
+* An admin user has a different view from a regular user.
+(Later admin will approve the submitted advising sheet by student)